Drives & Workspaces

 A drive owns a tree of pages and a list of members.
 When you create a drive you become its owner.
 The drive has its own URL slug, its own trash, its own search, its own integrations list, and its own history feed.

-There are four distinct ways to have access to a drive, and the difference matters:
+There are a few distinct ways to have access to a drive, and the difference matters:

 - Owner — the account that created the drive.
 Exactly one per drive.
 Automatic full access to every page, and some drive-level operations are owner-only.